 In this assessment, one of our assessors will visit your site to conduct a check of the DSE workstation or simple problem-solving assessment with your employee.
 They will discuss the employee’s role, workstation and musculoskeletal issues.
 The assessor will make any changes they can to the existing workstation while on site.
-You will then receive a simple report focusing on the suitability of the existing workstation, description of the issues experienced and any recommendations for additional equipment or changes that may help to solve the problem.
+You will then receive a report focusing on the suitability of the existing workstation, photographs of the workstation, anatomical measurements, description of the issues experienced and any recommendations for additional equipment or changes that may help to solve the problem.

 This is our highest standard of problem-solving assessment.
 The assessment will be undertaken by either a medical professional with in-depth knowledge of musculoskeletal issues and training, or a qualified ergonomist with specialist knowledge in workstation issues.
 This level of assessment would be requested for more severe cases requiring more detail and addressing any stated workstation questions.
 The resulting report will describe the workstation and identify any changes that could be made to assist the user at their workstation.
 A physical examination will not be carried out, measurements will be taken alongside photographs to accompany the report, with permission from the end-user.
 Please note this is not a medical assessment.

 Not sure if a workstation complies with health and safety regulations?
 This assessment is all about helping you to ensure everything adheres to the highest legal standards for lower risks and peace of mind.